 Only plans for valid queries can be restored, which means that all relations used in the query must exist in the current database.

-Follow the steps below to save frozen plans when upgrading a server from an older version that has an incompatible data storage.
+Follow the steps below to save plans when upgrading a server from an older version that has an incompatible data storage.

-Back up frozen plans before upgrade.
+Back up plans before upgrade.

 CREATE TABLE storage_copy AS SELECT s.* FROM pgpro_multiplan_storage s JOIN pg_database d ON s.dbid = d.oid WHERE d.datname = 'db_name';